-Moreover, following the reduction in fuel subsidies was a reduction in electricity and utilities subsidies, as well as a restructuring of the food subsidy system to better target recipients.
-In addition to this, the government passed a new civil service law, which restructured wages, accounted for growth control and linked public servants’ performance to their compensation.
+Moreover, following the reduction in fuel subsidies was a reduction in electricity and utility subsidies, as well as a restructuring of the food subsidy system to better target recipients.
+In addition to this, the government passed a new civil service law, which restructured wages, accounted for growth control, and linked public servants’ performance to their compensation.

 As a result of these measures and a few others, the country’s budget deficit took a healthy dip downwards and is expected to continue its trend all the way to 2030.

 Accompanying these policies was another key feature of its economic reform, namely the introduction of a flexible exchange market and increased foreign exchange availability.